Can the IRS Track My Crypto in 2026?

 The short answer is yes.
 Unequivocally yes.

-But what surprises most people isn't that the IRS can track crypto—it's how sophisticated their methods have become, how much data they already have, and how many of my clients discovered this the hard way.
+But what surprises most people isn't that the IRS can track crypto.
+It's how sophisticated their methods have become, how much data they already have, and how many of my clients discovered this the hard way.

 Let me walk you through what I've seen.